exceptionless/Exceptionless.Net/src/Platforms/Exceptionless.NLog/readme.txt

 -------------------------------------

 Here is an example NLog.config file that shows how to use the Exceptionless NLog target.
 The apiKey attribute is optional and will be picked up from your Exceptionless config section by default.
+It is recommended to set the minLevel on the Exceptionless target to Trace so that you can control log levels in the server side client configuration settings.
+Also, you can call Configuration.SetDefaultMinLogLevel to control the default minimum log level that will be used until the client retrieves settings from the server.

 <nlog>
   <extensions>